Pitiful to Powerful

 You can be pitiful or powerful, but you cannot be both.

 Maybe you see a part of yourself in my story.
-Perhaps you’re recognizing a pattern of self-defeating behaviors that you’ve been doing and wondering if it’s from your childhood trauma or feelings of not being good enough.
+Perhaps you’re recognizing a pattern of numbing behaviors that you’ve been doing and wondering if it’s from your childhood trauma or feelings of not being good enough.
 You can’t change what’s happened, but you can change how you move forward.

 What awaits you on the other side is magical, freeing, and a life full of abundance!
 It’s not a final destination, but rather a journey of discovery.